scperkins/EJEHardenberg.github.io/public/writing/narrations/shopping.md

 In the pajama section, the soft cotton and fuzzily trimmed pants and robes bounced under hand.
 Plush pillows lay across rickety and cheap plastic shelves, their furry coatings smooth to her touch.
-The coziness drew her in, stopping frequently to sit or feel a display bed.
+The coziness drew her in to stopping frequently to sit or feel a display bed.
 To the store clerks she was one of those touch everything and buy nothing customers; to herself, a kid in a candy store.

-Her sweet tooth wasn't satisfied with just one department.
+Her sweet tooth wasn't satisfied with just one department though.
 She continued her winding path into the hanging gardens of underwear.
 Silk, lace, and cotton arches hung from the racks.
 With a variety of colors and styles to choose from, she began prodded each one as she passed by.
 Running her